 Like all the best Ninja coffee makers, the Ninja Hot and Cold Brewed System is an attractive coffee maker with a clean, modern look.
 Compared to traditional coffee makers like the Moka pot or the French press, it looks like a piece of advanced technology – and in many ways, it is.
 If the team at Google were creating a coffee maker, it would probably turn out something like this, with smooth curves, chrome accents, and a flat touchscreen interface.

 The design is surprisingly compact, especially when considering the brewing versatility.
-It measures just 11.8 by 10 by 15 inches, a minimal footprint compared to owning different brewing equipment for hot coffee, cold brew, and tea.
+It measures just 30 cm by 25.5 cm by 38 cm, a minimal footprint compared to owning different brewing equipment for hot coffee, cold brew, and tea.

 Cleverly, the built-in milk frother tucks away, keeping this machine’s practical rectangular shape.

 It is available with either a 10-cup thermal carafe or a glass carafe.
 The glass carafe version also has a warming plate.
 Though both versions have pros and cons, Home Grounds prefers the more expensive thermal carafe option.
 A thermal carafe will keep your coffee warm for hours without needing a warming plate (1).
 So the coffee never gets that burnt “office coffee” taste with which we’re all familiar, and you’re saving energy.
 The stainless steel thermal carafe is virtually indestructible, while the glass carafe can easily shatter.

 The retractable platform for single-cup brewing is a cool design addition to this Ninja coffee bar.
 A cup is much smaller than a carafe (duh), so it makes sense to have it closer to the coffee output to avoid splatter.
 For this reason, many espresso machines include separate stands, but Ninja’s retractable platform is equally effective and much more convenient.